 The INDEXED BY phrase forces the SQLite query planner to use a particular named index on a DELETE, SELECT, or UPDATE statement.
 The INDEXED BY phrase is an SQLite extension and is not portable to other SQL database engines.

-The "INDEXED BY index-name" clause specifies that the named index must be used in order to look up values on the preceding table.
+The "INDEXED BY index-name" phrase specifies that the named index must be used in order to look up values on the preceding table.
 If index-name does not exist or cannot be used for the query, then the preparation of the SQL statement fails.
 The "NOT INDEXED" clause specifies that no index shall be used when accessing the preceding table, including implied indices create by UNIQUE and PRIMARY KEY constraints.
-However, the INTEGER PRIMARY KEY can still be used to look up entries even when "NOT INDEXED" is specified.
+However, the rowid can still be used to look up entries even when "NOT INDEXED" is specified.

 The sqlite3_stmt_status() C/C++ interface together with the SQLITE_STMTSTATUS_FULLSCAN_STEP and SQLITE_STMTSTATUS_SORT verbs can be used to detect at run-time when an SQL statement is not making effective use of indices.
 Many applications may prefer to use the sqlite3_stmt_status() interface to detect index misuse rather than the INDEXED BY phrase described here.

 This page last modified on 2021-02-06 15:33:07 UTC